 What the Inspectors say

 One year on and the Inspectors identified the strengths of the school as:

-What about Academics
+What about the Fees?

-For balance, there is a return from those fees - the factual things we have mentioned, but there are more intangibles, like Day Boarding, or the parent outreach programme that for many parents will mean that New Millennium is actually value for money.
+For balance, there is a return from those fees - the factual details we have mentioned, but there are more intangibles, like Day Boarding, that for many parents will mean that New Millennium is actually value for money.
 And the option to study the UK curriculum at this level of fees - provided that the subject options available are broad enough - makes this school and incredibly good deal for this alternative option.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.